-The height of a light above horizontal the plane is lowered by earth curvature (dip).
-The value depends on the distance x between the observer and the light.
+At longer distances the height of a light above horizon is lowered by the part of the height that is hidden behind earth curvature (dip of the horizon).
+The value of dip of the horizon depends on the distance x between the observer and the light.

 ZFL≈α∙x2 (17)